 These days, it’s perfectly acceptable and convenient to write a joint statement about your divorce and send it to an email list with all your friends and extended family.

 Not only is this a fast and effective way to inform people about your divorce through your own amicable narrative, but it also takes some weight off your shoulders.
-Having your comments and explanation out at once saves you countless questions from different people.
+Having your comments and explanations out at once saves you countless questions from different people.

 As you’d do with your immediate family, make sure to stress that you’d heavily prefer if people didn’t take sides or involve themselves more than necessary.